The Belair Lip Bombs: History

 The Belair Lip Bombs formed in Frankston, Victoria in 2017, with all four members playing music since a young age and meeting in high school.
 The band is named after a set of skateboard wheels from the 1980s.
 They released their self-titled debut extended play (EP) in 2018, and a second, titled Songs to Do Your Laundry To, in May 2019.
 Lead vocalist Maisie Everett used to play bass guitar in Melbourne punk outfit Clamm before departing at the start of 2023 to focus on the Lip Bombs.

 The group released their debut studio album, Lush Life, in August 2023 via Melbourne-based independent label Cousin Will Records.
 Writing for NME, Doug Wallen called it a genre-defying record, with elements of "punk, post-punk, jangle pop and new wave".
 Original drummer Liam de Bruin left the Lip Bombs after the album's release, and was replaced by Daniel Devlin in late 2024, who was involved in the Melbourne bands Delivery and Polly and the Pockets.

 The Lip Bombs played at South by Southwest in Austin, Texas in March 2024, and in August, they became the first Australian act to sign with Nashville-based label Third Man Records, who issued a re-release of Lush Life.
 In November, they were nominated for Unearthed Artist of the Year in the 2024 J Awards.

 The band opened for Spacey Jane on a 25-date tour across North America through September and October 2025.
 The Lip Bombs released their second studio album, Again, on 31 October 2025, supported by three singles including "Hey You".
 Music critics were favourable towards the band's expanded musical palette and predicted their imminent breakout.

+The Lip Bombs started their first North American tour in March 2026 after playing 57 concerts in 2025.
+They performed songs from Again on NPR's WXPN World Cafe on May 21, 2026.
+The band performed songs from Again and Lush Life on Seattle radio station KEXP on May 26, 2026.